integratedb/integrate/README.md

 > "Learn the rules like a pro, so you can break them like an artist."\
 > — Picasso

 IntegrateDB is a database sharing system.
 It provides integration primitives and data ownership and migration controls.
-Use it to integrate services directly through a Postgres database.
+Use it to integrate applications directly through a Postgres database.

 - [Installation](https://hexdocs.pm/integratedb/installation.html)
 - [Usage](https://hexdocs.pm/integratedb/usage.html)